amoe/lotdd/README.md

 When adding a new chapter directory you must nuke the entire `build` directory otherwise SCons won't pick up the new one.
 Not sure why at the moment.

+We decided not to use LSP-mode on this, even after switching it to build using clang, because the build system is too complex to interface it with clangd's configuration.

+## Adding a new example directory

+Each new example also needs its own test driver file, which is named `main.cc`, and should read as follows:

+    #include <gmock/gmock.h>

+    int main(int argc, char **argv) {
+        testing::InitGoogleMock(&argc, argv);
+        return RUN_ALL_TESTS();
+    }

 ## Author's conventions

 Langr uses a 3-space indent in his code archive, which is rather satanic.

 He also likes to use the `_` suffix to distinguish member variables.
+We also follow that convention here.
+It makes it easier to avoid name clashes, especially since we use `camelCase` for member function names where Langr does not.

 ## Errata